CWG bylaws: english translation of the (binding) german Satzung of the Configuration Workgroup e.V.

 2) Contributions will be used mainly to administer the Association and to organize meetings of members.

 · the board

 § 7 Meetings of members

-3) All members are to receive a written invitation to attend the meeting of members at the latest two weeks before the date of the meeting and will be informed of the agenda.
+3) All full members are to receive a written invitation to attend the meeting of members at the latest two weeks before the date of the meeting and will be informed of the agenda.
 Invitations may be sent by email.
-Items for inclusion on the agenda must be submitted to the executive committee in writing at least five days before the meeting.
+Items for inclusion on the agenda must be submitted to the board in writing at least five days before the meeting.
 Additional items for the agenda will be announced at the beginning of the meeting.

 5) Decisions are taken at the meeting of members based on a simple majority vote of the full members present, unless otherwise specified in these articles of association.

 The meeting of members approves the